 However, for clients that are required to publish any content on their own servers, we can also help.
 The Foleon platform can create a standalone zip file, with all related content assets and design, which we can quickly create and share with a client for publishing on their servers.
 Note that under this approach, any further changes we make on the site will not be pushed live automatically, but would need to be exported and re-sent to you, to be uploaded onto your server.

-What will the URL look like?
+What will the site URL look like?
 Can we create a custom URL?

 By default, any content published by Longitude will conform with our standard URL: https://longitude.foleon.com/your-project-name.
 But you can also easily create a custom domain or subdomain to replace this as the URL for the interactive story.